Centre sold vehicle data to private firm in 2014 ignoring objections on pricing, privacy: Report

 April 2014: On April 25, 2014, the transport ministry under the then Manmohan Singh government approved a scheme for sharing data in the National Register with law enforcement agencies and insurance companies.

-Fast Lane, a company with a UK-based parent firm proposed a deal to the government to buy vehicle data of the entire country.
-The agreement it proposed was same as the one it had earlier signed with the United Kingdom government.
+Fast Lane, a company with a UK-based parent firm proposed a deal to the government to buy the vehicle data of the entire country.
+The agreement it proposed was the same as the one it had earlier signed with the United Kingdom government.

 Soon after, the Narendra Modi government came to power and on June 20, 2014, the ministry proposed to share vehicle registration details and driver licence data.

-September 2014: After the ministry received an application from Fast lane in August 2014, the National Informatics Centre raised objections to the deal, citing privacy concerns.
+September 2014: After the ministry received an application from Fast Lane in August 2014, the National Informatics Centre raised objections to the deal, citing privacy concerns.
 However, the transport ministry chose to sideline NIC’s objections pointing out that it was “just an intermediary” to the data.

 On September 16, 2014, the bulk data sharing contract was signed between the ministry and Fast Lane.